linea-it/pz-compute/doc/random_samples_scripts/DP02_step_1_random_object_catalog.md

 conda activate pz_compute
 conda install dask dask-jobqueue numpy pandas psutil tables-io h5py
 ```
+Note: the name of the environment must be "pz_compute".
+If you choose another name, you must change the .sbatch script accordingly.

 Then, run the following commands to create the necessary folders:
 ```bash